TasniaTabassumANIKA/Pedestrian-Behavior-Analysis-Simulation/README.md

 > A literature-derived stochastic behavioral simulation was developed using published logistic-regression coefficients and reported marginal distributions to examine counterfactual traffic scenarios.

-## Before making the repository public

-Add the full bibliographic citation/DOI of the source paper from which the published coefficients and marginal distributions were taken.
-Also review the supporting Word document for any information you do not want to make public.

 ## Automated reproducibility check

 This repository includes a GitHub Actions workflow at `.github/workflows/ci.yml`.
 On every push or pull request it installs the Python dependencies, runs the complete simulation, verifies the expected CSV/PNG outputs, and uploads the generated output folder as a workflow artifact.
 It can also be started manually from **Actions → Reproducibility check → Run workflow**.